Dr. Nuttall studies family processes and development within a variety of family contexts and during a variety of developmental stages and transitions.

 Developmental Periods and Transitions

 - Transition to Parenthood and the Intergenerational Transmission of Parenting.
 Dr. Nuttall is interested in the ways in which individuals transition to the experience of parenting and how early parenting predicts child development and subsequent parenting.
 She is also interested in the ways parenting is influenced by childhood experiences.
 She conducts work in this area using a variety of longitudinal datasets following pregnant mothers (including adolescent and at-risk mothers) through the transition to parenthood and assessing child developmental outcomes.
-Dr. Nuttall also currently collaborates with clinical psychology colleagues Dr. Alytia Levendosky and Dr. Anne Bogat to examine these processes in the context of intimate partner violence.
+For example, Dr. Nuttall currently collaborates with clinical psychology colleagues to examine these processes in the context of intimate partner violence.

 - Transition to Emerging Adulthood.
 Dr. Nuttall is interested in the ways in which parenting and childhood experiences impact individuals as they transition from adolescence to emerging adulthood.
 She is interested in family (parent-child and sibling) relationships and romantic relationships during this developmental period.
 Dr. Nuttall is currently collaborating with colleague Dr. Bill Chopik on a relationship study during this developmental period.
 She is also conducting multiple studies seeking to understand the experiences of typically-developing sibling of individuals with Autism Spectrum Disorder during this developmental period.